joomcode/create-locator/README.md

 };
 ```

-If, imagine, an `Baz` component has no inner element and no child component,
+If, imagine, an `Baz` component has no inner elements and no child components,
 then its locator can be declared using `void`:

 ```tsx